aistra0528/Hail/README_EN.md

 ## Freeze

-Freeze is a word to describe the action of **forbid apps when they are unnecessary** to use device in a better way, cut down the usage of ram and save power.
-User can unfreeze them to revert.
+Freeze is a word that describes the action of **forbid (immediately stop) apps when they are unnecessary (on-demand request)** to use the device in a better way, cut down the usage of ram and save power.
+User can also unfreeze them to revert to their original state.

 In general, "freeze" means disable, but also Hail can "freeze" apps by hiding and suspending them.

 ### Disable

 Disabled apps will not be shown in the launcher and will be shown as "Disabled" in the installed apps list.
-Enable them to revert.
+Enable them to revert the action.

 ### Hide

 Hidden apps will not be shown in the launcher and installed apps list.
-Unhide them to revert.
+Unhide them to revert the action.

-> While in this state, which is almost like an uninstalled state, making the package unavailable,
+> While in this state, which is almost like an uninstalled state, makes the package unavailable,
 > but it doesn't remove the data or the actual package file.

 ### Suspend (Android 7.0+)

-Suspended apps will be shown as grayscale icons in the launcher.
-Unsuspend them to revert.
+Suspended apps will have their icons shown in a grayscale in the device's launcher.
+Unsuspend them to revert the action.

 > While in this state, the application's notifications will be hidden, any of its started activities
-> will be stopped and it will not be able to show toasts or dialogs or play audio.
+> will be stopped and it will not be able to show toasts, dialogs or even play audio.
 When the user tries
 > to launch a suspended app, the system will, instead, show a dialog to the user informing them that
 > they cannot use this app while it is suspended.